CaramelDunes/prodinfo_gen/README.md

 prodinfo_gen [![Build Status](https://api.cirrus-ci.com/github/CaramelDunes/prodinfo_gen.svg)](https://cirrus-ci.com/github/CaramelDunes/prodinfo_gen)
 ============
-prodinfo_gen is a Nintendo Switch payload that can generate barely-working, console-unique, PRODINFO files.
+prodinfo_gen is a Nintendo Switch payload that can generate minimal, console-unique, PRODINFO files.

 It can either generate one from scratch or import parts of a donor PRODINFO.